• Skip to primary navigation

 View of Toulon

-Toulon is a city in the process of reinventing itself, and is well worth a visit, especially for the boat tour of the harbor with its warships, the climb up Mont Faron with its impressive views, and the beaches and islands nearby.
+Toulon is a city that is reinventing itself and is well worth a visit, especially for the boat tour of the harbor with its warships, the hike up Mount Faron with its breathtaking views, and the surrounding beaches and islands.

 See our top-rated accommodations or our selection of the best hotels.